Bulgaria, EU's least vaccinated nation, faces deadly surge - NewsBreak

 But making COVID-19 vaccines mandatory could risk further polarizing the issue, she said.

-Hriska Zhelyazkova, a 67-year-old military officer from the coastal city of Burgas, says he distrusts vaccines because "they were created so quickly.”
+Hriska Zhelyazkova, a 67-year-old military officer from the coastal city of Burgas, says she distrusts vaccines because "they were created so quickly” -- apparently unaware that years of research laid the groundwork for the vaccine shots, which now have been used in hundreds of millions of people with exceedingly rare serious side effects.

-“I think my body would do well if I contracted the virus,” he said.
-“I get information from the internet, (and) read the opinions of virologists.”

-Still, he said he may get vaccinated if authorities slap tougher restrictions on unvaccinated people.
+Still, she said she may get vaccinated if authorities slap tougher restrictions on unvaccinated people.

 Back at the Veliko Tarnovo hospital, pro-vaccination drawings colored by children hang on the walls.
 “You are our superheroes,” one caption read.

-Note: This story has been corrected to show that Hriska Zhelyazkova is a woman, not a man.